LA Rams snap 3-game skid, roll over Jacksonville 37-7

 AP Sports Writer

+“It’s nice to get a win after three subpar performances,” Stafford said.

-Stafford also snapped back into form, playing turnover-free football after giving the ball away six times during the three-game skid that threatened to derail the Rams’ playoff plans.
+Stafford snapped back into his early-season form, playing turnover-free football after giving the ball away six times during the three-game skid that threatened to derail the Rams’ playoff plans.
 Los Angeles still has never lost four straight in coach Sean McVay’s half-decade in charge.

+“We really need to find a way to start playing our best ball in December,” McVay said.
+“Our guys did a great job just staying steady and trusting the process. … You don’t take any wins for granted in this league.
+This is good for our team, and now we’ve just got to start stacking blocks.”

+Jalen Ramsey made three tackles against his former team and recovered a fumble forced by Aaron Donald on the opening drive for the Rams, who comfortably won what appeared to be the least daunting game remaining on a tough schedule.
+Los Angeles still must make trips to Arizona, Baltimore and Minnesota along with two NFC West games at home.

 Jacksonville turned the ball over twice and struggled to get anything going offensively against LA’s star-studded defense, managing just 197 total yards.
 This defeat means Urban Meyer will lose at least twice as many games in his rookie NFL season as he ever did in any of his 17 seasons as a head coach at the college level.

-Jalen Ramsey made three tackles and recovered a fumble on the opening drive against his former team for the Rams, who comfortably won what appeared to be the least daunting game remaining on a tough schedule.
-Los Angeles still must make trips to Arizona, Baltimore and Minnesota along with two NFC West games at home.
+“I don’t mean to be redundant and go into coachspeak, but there’s nothing else I can tell you,” Meyer said.
+“Is it frustrating for everybody involved?
+Absolutely.
+Are we better than that?
+Absolutely.
+We have better players and coaches than that.
+So now it’s time to go produce.”

-Michel was the Rams’ featured back with Darrell Henderson in uniform but apparently unavailable because of a thigh injury.
-He capped the Rams’ only TD drive of the first half with a 5-yard run.
-Michel finished with the Rams’ first 100-yard rushing performance all season.
+Michel was the Rams’ featured back with Darrell Henderson in uniform but limited by a thigh injury.
+Michel capped the Rams’ only TD drive of the first half with a 5-yard run before finishing with the Rams’ first 100-yard rushing performance all season.

 Jacksonville’s defense hung in throughout the first half, preventing the Rams from converting any of their six third downs and forcing LA’s Matt Gay to kick three field goals.